hlavery/gabrielle/content/About_Aunt_Jule/_index.md

 | ![Julia Portrait](JuliaHaleyMcCann.jpg?height=300px) | ![Arthur Mccann](ArthurMcCannSrJr.jpg?height=300px) |

-Gabrielle Haley seems to have been a favorite niece.
+Gabrielle Heffron Lavery seems to have been a favorite niece.
 Gabrielle's sons became favorite grand-nephews, gave the matriarch much attention and help, and were well rewarded in her will.

 | *McCann family in old car* | *McCann son in old car* | *McCann family in old car in town*      |
 | :---: | :---: | :---: |